charlespetchsy/RNG-visualizer/README.md

 - Calculating running time for each algorithm

 ## Testing
-Languages that will be testing include:
+Languages that will be tested include:
 - Java
 - Python
 - R